hpcleuven/VscDocumentation/source/leuven/genius_quick_start.rst

 Submit to an AMD node
 ~~~~~~~~~~~~~~~~~~~~~
-The AMD nodes are in their own partition.
-Besides specifying the partition,
+The AMD nodes are in their own partition, with `SINGLEUSER` node access policy.
-it is also important to specify the memory per process (``pmem``) since
+Besides specifying the partition, it is also important to specify the memory
-the AMD nodes have 256 GB of RAM, which implies that the default value is
+per process (``pmem``) since the AMD nodes have 256 GB of RAM, which implies
-too high, and your job will never run.
+that the default value is too high, and your job will never run.

 For example::